 What's it like to negotiate with Iran?
 We asked people who have done it

-The talks leading to that deal highlighted Iran's meticulous style of negotiation, says Rob Malley, who was also part of the JCPOA negotiating team and later served as a special envoy to Iran under President Joe Biden.
+The talks leading to the JCPOA deal highlighted Iran's meticulous style of negotiation, says Rob Malley, who was also part of the negotiating team and later served as a special envoy to Iran under President Joe Biden.

 Summing up the two sides' differing styles, Malley said: "Trump is impulsive and temperamental; Iran's leadership [is] stubborn and tenacious."